quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 :p What is the third goal in approximation, and how does it differ from the second goal?
 ??x
 The third goal is to approximately solve the projected Bellman equation:
-\[ v = \Pi B_\pi v \]
-where \( \Pi \) is a projection operator.
+$$v = \Pi B_\pi v$$where $\Pi$ is a projection operator.
 This differs from the second goal as it involves solving the projected form of the Bellman equation, which can be exactly solvable for many function approximators like linear ones.

 x??